Why is organizational well-being important?

 How can the well-being of employees be increased at all?

-In psychology, the PATH model exists after the following practices improve Employee Well-Being and beyond that the company itself.
+In psychology, there ist the PATH model, which proposes the following practices to improve Employee Well-Being and beyond that the company itself.

-If the employer understands that an employee has a life outside work and gives him space for it, especially through flexible working hours and the possibility to work from home, this binds the employee strongly to the company and shows him great respect.
+If the employer understands that an employee has a life outside of his job and gives him space for it, especially through flexible working hours and the possibility to work from home, this binds the employee strongly to the company and shows him great respect.

-Anything that trains the employee, whether it is about his tasks, leadership or a more general education, shows him that the company is interested in his skills and is willing to invest in him.
+Anything that trains the employees, whether it is about their tasks, leadership or a more general education, shows him them that the company is interested in their skills and is willing to invest in them.

 Prevention, analysis and treatment of physical and mental problems of employees are worth their weight in gold.
-An employee who does more exercise, eats better, quits smoking, receives treatment for an anxiety disorder or is simply informed about drugs, stress or safety measures as a result of such measures will reward the company with fewer days off work and higher productivity.
+If an employee, as a result of such measures, exercises more, eats healthier, quits smoking, receives treatment for an anxiety disorder or is simply better informed about drugs, stress or safety measures, he/her will reward the company with fewer days off work and higher productivity.

 Involving workers in decision-making gives them a sense of respect and responsibility, forcing them to tackle organizational problems with their individual skills.
 The more employees are able to get involved, the less they have the feeling that they are undergoing stupid occupational therapy and consequently show more motivation and creativity.

-My employees are fine, what more do they want?
+My employees are fine already, what more do they expect?